BasisResearch/chirho/docs/source/index.rst

 and for writing causal questions in terms of program transformations.
 To understand this in a bit more detail, see the following in-depth tutorials describes Causal Pyro's underlying machinery.

+Note: These tutorials assume some familiarity with Pyro and probabilistic programming.
+For introductory Pyro tutorials please see "Additional background reading material" below.

 .. toctree::
    :maxdepth: 2
    :caption: Tutorials